 The fact is that document management software is an important tool, but many organizations treat it like a place to dump all their document data that isn’t needed immediately.
 Unfortunately, once you do need to find an essential piece of information or want to turn your old data into a useful, actionable report, many electronic document management systems fail to deliver because they’ve been neglected or ignored.

 We want more companies to get excited about their document management system.
-A modern document management tool (also called Electronic Content Management system or ECM) can automate your business, organize your data, uncover new insights and save your organization a lot of money.
+A modern document management tool (also called Enterprise Content Management system or ECM) can automate your business, organize your data, uncover new insights and save your organization a lot of money.
 And, despite the boring reputation, your document management system can deliver some incredible innovations, including artificial intelligence and robotic automation.

 One of the hottest new buzzwords in document management is robotic process automation.
 Often shortened to RPA, this is the use of specialized computer programs known as software robots which automate and standardize repeatable business processes.

 This sounds futuristic, but all it means is that the application tracks and learns how to perform tasks by watching how humans work.
 The system tracks the keystrokes a person makes and the robots mimic human activities.
 The system intelligently learns through machine learning and can gradually take over the repetitive and boring tasks humans don’t need to do.

 Many large corporations employ data scientists, data miners and business intelligence architects to design more intelligent ways to mine data for information.
 Thanks to new artificial intelligence (AI) tools being built into document management systems, smaller businesses can get the same kind of business intelligence support (without having to pay the salaries of highly educated professionals).